 Mulching works to suppress weeds and retain moisture.
 When you choose organic mulches, they add organic matter to the garden as they decompose.
-For many, when we think of mulching we think of wood chip, but there are many other types of organic mulches appropriate for the kitchen garden.
+For many, when we think of mulching, we think of wood chips, but there are many other types of organic mulches appropriate for the kitchen garden.

 Here is a list of my favorites with benefits and drawbacks:

 - Hay: great for suppressing weeds and holding in moisture.
 It can add weed seed to the garden and may be contaminated with pesticides.
 Hay can build up excess potassium in the garden if used too frequently.

 - Straw: also great for suppressing weeds and holding in moisture.
 It has a high carbon and adds a good bit of organic matter back into the garden.
 Straw is light in color and can help lower soil temperatures in the summer months.
 In my experience, straw has become so full of weed seed that I can no longer use it as a mulch.
 It is a perfect mulch, though, so I keep looking for a cleaner source in my county.

 - Tree leaves: fallen leaves from my maple trees is my favorite fall mulch.
 I mow them over and then stack them high, up to a foot, on my raised beds.
 Be careful using oak leaves as they can make the soil acidic.
 Tree leaves are the perfect mulch for the garlic bed if you are planting overwintering crops.